jpmens/mosquitto-auth-plug/README.md

 After a `make` you should have a shared object called `auth-plug.so` which you will reference in your `mosquitto.conf`.

+Note that OpenSSL as shipped with OS X is probably too old.
+You may wish to use a version supplied by home brew or build your own, and then adapt `OPENSSLDIR` in `config.mk`.

 ## Configuration

 The plugin is configured in [Mosquitto]'s configuration file (typically `mosquitto.conf`),